SahilSait/SahilSait/README.md

 ### hey, hi, hello!

-- building and breaking stuff as a new sde
+- building and breaking stuff as a new SDE
-- learning to play my part in the convergence of AI and software systems
+- studying to play my part in the convergence of AI and software systems
+- deep diving into llama 2